yi904835116/lab2-inheritance/README.md

 ## Take home

 If you are still confused about prototypical inheritance and/or we ran out of time for lab, read [this short article](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Inheritance_and_the_prototype_chain) about Prototypical Inheritance.
+Ask questions!